hdamker/ReleaseManagement/documentation/SupportingDocuments/CAMARA_API_Review_Workflow_Usage_Guide.md

 │   └── workflows/
 │       ├── api-review-trigger.yml      # Main trigger workflow
 │       └── api-review-reusable.yml     # Reusable validation workflow
+├── scripts/
+│   └── api_review_validator.py         # REQUIRED: Python validation script
 └── documentation/
     └── SupportingDocuments/
         └── CAMARA_API_Review_Workflow_Usage_Guide.md  # This guide
 ```

+**⚠️ CRITICAL REQUIREMENT**: The `api_review_validator.py` script **MUST** be present in the `/scripts/` directory of the repository where the workflows are defined.
+The workflow will fail if this script is missing.

 ### 2. Required Permissions